Best Things to do on Great Keppel Island

 12 Go birdwatching

-If you’re into birdwatching, then you’ll be pleased to know that there are over 90 species of bird identified on Great Keppel Island!
+If you’re into birdwatching, then you’ll be pleased to learn there are over 90 species of bird identified on Great Keppel Island!

-Ninety per cent of Great Keppel Island is actually bushland, so you can spot a mix of seabirds, songbirds, wetland birds and birds of prey among the mangroves and forests.
+Ninety per cent of Great Keppel Island is bushland, and is where you can spot a mix of seabirds, songbirds, wetland birds and birds of prey among the mangroves and forests.

 Keep your eyes peeled for sea eagles, ospreys, brahminy kites, honeyeaters, rainbow bee-eaters, kookaburras, and rainbow lorikeets.

-You don’t need to go on any difficult hikes to spot the birds – grab your binoculars and look out for birds from the beaches or your accommodation.
+You won’t need to go on difficult hikes to spot the birds – grab your binoculars and look for birds from the beaches or your accommodation.

 13 Look for whales (April to November)

-Whales are such wonderful creatures, and it’s always a pleasure to see them during their annual migration every Winter.
+Whales are wonderful sea creatures, and it’s always a rewarding sight to observe them during their annual migration every winter through to spring.

-Although you can take a whale-watching boat tour from Yeppoon, you can actually see whales from the land if you’ve already made it to Great Keppel Island.
+Although you can take a whale-watching boat tour from Yeppoon, you will see whales from the land if you’re on Great Keppel Island.

 HOW TO GET TO GREAT KEPPEL ISLAND